Embassy of Canada, Abu Dhabi: History

 Diplomatic relations between Canada and the United Arab Emirates were established in 1974.
 As Canadian presence in the United Arab Emirates increased, a Trade Office was opened in Dubai in 1991 in cooperation with the private-sector Canada Arab Business Council.
-Two years later, in 1993, the Trade Office was upgraded to consulate, with Robert Farrell becoming the first consul-general and senior trade commissioner.
+Two years later, in 1993, the Trade Office was upgraded to a consulate, with Robert Farrell becoming the first consul-general and senior trade commissioner.
 The embassy was officially opened in 1996, with Stuart McDowall becoming the first resident ambassador.
 In 1999, the United Arab Emirates opened its embassy in Ottawa.

 The embassy was originally located on the Corniche by the Hilton hotel and then in 1998 moved to a Villa in Al Manasir area.
 In 2006, having outgrown the villa, the embassy moved to its present location in Abu Dhabi Mall, West Tower 9th & 10th floors.

 There are 40,000 Canadian citizens currently living in the United Arab Emirates, with a large number of them involved in the health and education sectors.
 15,000 reside in the emirate of Abu Dhabi and the remaining 25,000 in Dubai and the northern emirates.
 The United Arab Emirates is the only Persian Gulf country to host two Canadian diplomatic missions (one in Abu Dhabi and one in Dubai).

 The United Arab Emirates is also Canada's largest export market in the Middle East and North Africa region.
 A bilateral agreement to further enhance economic cooperation, trade and investment was signed in 2009 by Canada's Minister of International Trade, Stockwell Day, and the United Arab Emirates' Minister of Economy, Sultan bin Saeed Al Mansoori.